fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 To really appreciate what makes each spirit unique, you have to look beyond the spelling (yes, Scotch drops the "e" in whisky, while Irish keeps it in whiskey).
-The real distinctions come down to geography, ingredients, distillation methods, and aging requirements—all of which are governed by strict laws in their respective countries.
+The real distinctions come down to geography, ingredients, distillation methods, and aging requirements, all of which are governed by strict laws in their respective countries.

 These aren't arbitrary rules; they're the traditions and regulations that have